MicrosoftDocs/sql-docs/docs/reporting-services/tools/connect-to-a-report-server-in-management-studio.md

    - If you use default security, choose **Windows Authentication**.
    - If you installed and deployed a custom security extension, choose **Forms Authentication**.
-   - If you configured the report server to use Basic authentication, choose **Basic Authentication**.
+   - If you configured the report server to use basic authentication, choose **Basic Authentication**.
    - If you configured the report server for SharePoint integrated mode, choose **Windows Authentication**.

 1. Select **Test** to verify the connection.